-Undergraduate studies for a B.Sc. degree in all the Faculty departments (except for the Life Sciences Department) opened in the 1971 academic year.
-There were studies in the Life Sciences Department between 1964-1972, under the academic auspices of the Faculty of Mathematics and Natural Sciences of the Hebrew University of Jerusalem.|
+|The Life Sciences Department is established.
+All studies are held under the academic auspices of the Faculty of Mathematics and Natural Sciences of the Hebrew University of Jerusalem.|

-In 2000, the Mathematics and Computer Science Department was divided into 2 separate departments.
+|2000||The Mathematics and Computer Science Department is split into 2 separate departments - Mathematics and Computer Science.|

-The faculty comprises 145 academic staff, 1,900 undergraduate students and 500 graduate students.
-In addition to its core activities, the Faculty also provides training in all the applied sciences, and offers courses in mathematics and basic sciences for the full-time equivalent of over 2,000 students majoring in engineering, medical and social sciences. |
+|Today||The Faculty employs over 145 academic faculty members, and has approximately 1,900 undergraduate and 500 graduate students.
+In addition to its core activities, including options for interdepartmental and inter-faculty studies for both Undergraduate and Graduate degrees., the Faculty also provides training in all applied sciences, and offers courses in mathematics and basic sciences for the full-time equivalent of over 2,000 students majoring in engineering, medical and social sciences. |